Robert-van-Engelen/Forth500/manual.md

 | DEL         | delete the character under the cursor
 | BS          | backspace
 | ENTER       | execute the line of input
-| LEFT/RIGHT  | before typing input "replays" the last line of input
+| LEFT/RIGHT  | before typing input "replays" the last line of input to edit
 | CURSOR KEYS | move cursor up/down/left/right on the line
 | C/CE        | clears the line